Frequently Asked Questions

 How can therapy help me?

 Therapists can provide support and help you find relief for issues such as anxiety, depression, grief, stress, trauma, or relationship problems - to name just a few examples.
-Counselling can be extremely beneficial in personal growth, relationships and many challenges.
+Therapy can be extremely beneficial in personal growth, relationships and many challenges.
 By applying therapeutic techniques, therapists can help you work through difficulties, see different perspectives and work towards a solution that is best for you.

 What happens during therapy?

-The counselling sessions are yours to bring what you want to work on; therapy may vary, depending on your goals and needs.
+The therapy sessions are yours to bring what you want to work on; therapy may vary, depending on your goals and needs.
 At the first session we will discuss what you want to work on - the problem, issue or difficulty - it could be things that are currently happening in your life, or something that happened in the past, it could be anything at all that is relevant to you.

 Will our conversations remain confidential?